theramiyer/blog/content/post/2023/operational-lapses-in-indian-railways.md

 Second, for various reasons, the fund allocated was not fully utilised either.
 This is another lapse on the Indian Railways end.

 Third, the actual bookings.
-The RRSK had a set prioritisation principles of funding of works.
+The RRSK has a set of prioritisation principles for funding of works.
 The first priority is around working on initiatives in the Civil Engineering area, focusing on the high speed lines first, and then moving down the speed groups.
 The second priority was upgradation: rolling stock, maintenance infrastructure, upgrading to coaches with improved safety features, etc. The third priority revolved around initiatives to minimise manual errors.

 The Audit observes, "vouchers involving a money value ₹2,995.58 crore, bookings of expenditure to RRSK which do not come under the purview of Priority I, II or III were noticed".
 The expenditure, reportedly, also rose in the low priority areas, while those in the high priority areas reduced.
 Because of *paucity of funds*, track renewals have been coming down in the last six years.
 (289 derailments may have been prevented had these tracks been renewed on time.)

 Why is track renewal necessary?
 Thousands of wheel sets running over them cause them to wear.
-As the track wears, the less efficient it becomes in its areas of work: traction (friction that facilitates movement of the wheels on the tracks), stability, level, etc. Worn out tracks are dangerous.
+As the track wears, the less efficient it becomes in its areas of work: traction (friction that facilitates controlled movement of the wheels on the tracks), stability, level, etc. Worn out tracks are dangerous.

 Lack of timely approvals, misallocation of funds, miscategorisation of bookings, etc., have all led to this decline in safety, partially defeating the purpose of the conception of a fund dedicated to it.

 ## Unfulfilled vacancies

-To ensure safety, there should be regular maintenance and inspection at the minimum.
+To ensure safety, there should be regular inspection and maintenance at the minimum.
 Both these need workforce.
 In absence of the required workforce, these works will suffer.
 The audit report says that there was a 30% to 100% lapse in track inspection.
 Lack of inspection directly affects the performance of maintenance.

 Looking at it from the standpoint that there was a 9% to 26% deficiency in track maintenance workforce, you get a picture of what is going on.
 On the one hand, we have [railway job aspirants protesting]({{< ref "the-problem-with-government-jobs.md" >}}) about the lack of recruitment, on the other, you have so many vacancies not being filled.